sanko/readonly/README.md

 as well, and it will recursively traverse the structure, marking the whole thing as Readonly.

-If the hash is already Readonly, the program will die with an error about reassigning Readonly variables.
+If the variable is already readonly, the program will die with an error about reassigning readonly variables.

 ## Readonly::Clone